NAEP-AS-Challenge/reading-prediction/readme.md

 part of the approval process for scoring and reporting; only models that can provide substantive validity evidence would be approved for production use.
-This aspect of the Challenge is of critical importance for automated scoring solutions to be deployed with confidence and trust in educational contexts.
+This aspect of the Challenge is of critical importance in educational contexts.

 ##